-For the BASF Group, we plan capital expenditures of 19.5 billion euros between 2024 and 2027, of which 6.8 billion euros relate to our growth projects - the new Verbund site in Zhanjiang, China, and the expansion of the battery materials business.
-The total capex for this current planning period compares with 24.5 billion euros for the prior planning period from 2023 to 2026.
-You will have noticed that we shortened our capex planning period from 5 to 4 years, mainly because forecast accuracy is higher in this slightly shorter time frame.
+For the BASF Group, we plan capital expenditures of €19.5 billion between 2024 and 2027.
+Of this amount, €6.8 billion relate to our growth projects: the new Verbund site in Zhanjiang, China, and the expansion of the battery materials business.
+The total capex for the 2024 to 2027 planning period compares with €24.5 billion for the prior planning period from 2023 to 2026.
+You will have noticed that we shortened our capex planning period from five to four years, mainly to increase forecast accuracy.

-In 2024, we plan total capital expenditures of 6.2 billion euros compared with 5.2 billion euros in 2023.
-Thereof, spending of 3.3 billion euros on property, plant and equipment is related to our growth projects in 2024.
+In 2024, we plan total capital expenditures of €6.2 billion compared with €5.2 billion in 2023.
+Of this amount, spending of €3.3 billion on property, plant and equipment is related to our growth projects in 2024.
 The capex peak for these growth projects is expected this year, so investments will decrease again in the following years.

-As communicated during our Investor Update in December 2023, we will postpone non-critical projects in line with market demand.
+As communicated in December 2023, we will postpone non-critical capex investments in line with market demand.
 We are also tightening our belts somewhat with regard to our growth projects.
-At our Verbund site project in China, we will further leverage the favorable procurement environment.
-In our battery materials business, we will use flexibility in the scheduling and sequence of the investments and will also evaluate partnerships to optimize capex.
+At our Verbund site project in China, we will further leverage the favorable procurement environment to achieve additional savings.
+In our battery materials business, we will use flexibility in the scheduling and sequence of the investments and we will also evaluate partnerships to optimize capex.

-Between 2024 and 2027, we are planning investments totaling around 900 million euros in our transformation towards net zero.
-In BASF's net-zero transformation we will maintain the overall investment scope with a clear focus on CO2 reduction, renewables and recycling.
+Between 2024 and 2027, we are planning investments totaling around €900 million in our transformation towards net zero.
+In doing so, we will maintain the overall investment scope with a clear focus on CO2 reduction, renewables and recycling.
 We will fund certain investments, such as wind farms, via project financing, which will require significantly less capex.
-In addition, we will strike the right balance between power purchase agreements and own investments in the production of green electricity.
+In addition, we will strike the right balance between power purchase agreements and our own investments in the production of green electricity.

-[Slide 13: Key elements of the agreement signed by Harbour Energy and the shareholders of Wintershall Dea in December 2023]
+[Chart 11: Key elements of the agreement signed by Harbour Energy and the shareholders of Wintershall Dea in December 2023]

-I would now like to provide our view of the transaction between Harbour Energy plc (Harbour) and Wintershall Dea.

-As you know, on December 21, 2023, BASF, LetterOne and Harbour signed a business combination agreement to transfer most of Wintershall Dea's E&P business to Harbour, namely the entire non-Russia-related E&P business.
-In exchange, at closing, BASF will receive a cash consideration of 1.56 billion U.S. dollars and a share in the enlarged Harbour of 39.6 percent.
+I would now like to present our view of the transaction between Harbour Energy and Wintershall Dea.
+As you know, the shareholders in Wintershall Dea signed an agreement with Harbour to transfer most of Wintershall Dea's E&P business to Harbour, namely the entire non-Russia-related E&P business.
+In exchange, upon the closing of the transaction, BASF will receive a cash consideration of \$1.56 billion and a share in the enlarged Harbour of 39.6 percent.

-Following the completion of the transaction and a six-month lock-up period, BASF will have the opportunity to gradually monetize its stake in Harbour, as the company is listed on the London Stock Exchange.

-The agreed enterprise value for the Wintershall Dea assets amounts to 11.2 billion U.S. dollars.
-This amount includes the outstanding bonds of Wintershall Dea with a nominal value of around 4.9 billion U.S. dollars that will be transferred to Harbour at closing.
-There is an upside potential through a higher market valuation of the enlarged Harbour after closing.
-The transaction provides an attractive stepwise exit from the oil and gas business in line with BASF's financial and strategic requirements.
+Following the completion of the transaction and a six-month lock-up period, we will have the opportunity to gradually monetize our stake in Harbour, as the company is listed on the London Stock Exchange.
+The agreed enterprise value for the Wintershall Dea assets amounts to \$11.2 billion.
+This amount includes the outstanding bonds of Wintershall Dea with a nominal value of around \$4.9 billion that will be transferred to Harbour at closing.
+There is an upside potential through a higher market valuation of the enlarged Harbour after the closing of the transaction with Wintershall Dea.
+The transaction offers an attractive solution for a stepwise exit from the oil and gas business in line with BASF's financial and strategic requirements.
 However, we are not setting ourselves a specific deadline for selling all of our shares in Harbour.